Why Your Last Mile Feels Like a Never-Ending Road Trip

 But here’s the real kicker.
 As the brand, you likely had very little control over your shopper’s final delivery experience.
 It’s the last mile carrier who left the final brand impression.
 That’s why it’s essential to partner with a last mile carrier you can trust, and one who can help reduce last mile delivery problems.
 Your brand reputation depends on it.

 Last mile delivery may be one of the most challenging aspects of supply chain management, but it demands your attention.
-Here are a couple more reasons why last mile carriers are of the utmost importance.
+Here are a couple more reasons why last mile carriers are key to your shipping strategy.

 1. Meet shoppers’ expectations